 As I drove home from work, my mom read out a few theories on dark chocolate peanut butter cookies.
 The best chocolate option ended up being 100% dark chocolate squares (I used Ghiradelli, but any brand works) melted down to liquid chocolate.
-I did this in the microwave, stirring every 10-20 seconds to prevent burning.
+You can do this in the microwave, stirring every 10-20 seconds to prevent burning.

 The peanut butter method is a little more creative.
 Portion out 1/2 teaspoon scoops of peanut butter on to a dish and let sit in the freezer for at least 15 minutes.
 This firms up the peanut butter and makes it easier to work with for when you pop it in the middle of the cookies.

-Fire up your ovens and throw together some peanut butter and chocolate, and you’ve got some dark chocolate peanut butter cookies to make!
+Fire up your ovens and grab some peanut butter and chocolate, because you’ve got some dark chocolate peanut butter cookies to make!

 - 4 ounces unsweetened chocolate, melted

 - 3 egg replacers, such as Bob's Red Mill*

 - In a large mixing bowl, stir together egg replacers (see note), sugar, melted chocolate, cooking oil, and vanilla.

 - Stir together flour and baking powder in a separate bowl.
 Slowly mix in the flour mixture, until thoroughly combined.
 Cover and chill for at least 1 hour, or until the dough is easy to handle